 All prominent wine regions retain a signature in their wines that is expressed by its soil, proximity to bodies of water, elevations of terrain and or a host of other geological factors.
-Sannino Bella Vita Vineyard’s artistic and passionate expression of this terrior are what define wines from Sannino Bella Vita Vineyard.
+Sannino Vineyard’s artistic and passionate expression of this terroir is what defines wines from Sannino Vineyard.

 We are proud members of Long Island Sustainable Winegrowing.
 It is a 501(c)3 not-for-profit organization that provides education and certification for Long Island vineyards.
 LISW uses international standards of sustainable practices in quality wine-grape production that have been refined for the northeast utilized through the VineBalance Workbook.
 These practices are based on an independent 3rd-party-verified checklist system consisting of recommended and prohibited practices and materials, thoughtful planning and numerous ecological options.